Jsewill/morton/README.md

 ## Whatever For?
   While there are many possible uses for Morton encoding, I originally wrote this as an adjunct to a voxelization project of mine (which I'll publish eventually).

-  Without getting into specifics that are out of scope here, this library is being used in that particular project to encode each nodes position.
-This saves a bunch of memory, as it reduces the original 3 unsigned integer coordinate to a single unsigned integer.
+  Without getting into specifics that are out of scope here, this library is being used in that particular project to encode the position of each node.
+This retains the coordinate information while saving a bunch of memory, as it reduces the original 3 unsigned integer coordinate to a single unsigned integer.